fnichol/chef-jenkins/README.md

 ## Jenkins node authentication

-If your Jenkins instance requires authentication, you'll either need to embed user:pass in the jenkins.server.url or issue a jenkins-cli.jar login command prior to using the jenkins::node_* recipes.
+If your Jenkins instance requires authentication, you'll either need to embed user:pass in the `server.url` or issue a jenkins-cli.jar login command prior to using the jenkins::node_* recipes.
 For example, define a role like so:

     name "jenkins_ssh_node"